lechium/Breezy/README.md

 ### AirDropHelper

-AirDropHelper is a headerless application uses a URL scheme (airdropper://) to receive files from any other application / tweak or command line utility on the device and will handle presenting the standard AirDrop sharing UI
+AirDropHelper is a headerless application that uses a URL scheme (airdropper://) to receive files from any other application / tweak or command line utility on the device and will handle presenting the standard AirDrop sharing UI

 ### Calling from an application (whether original or tweaked)